BIG PICTURE: why the whole is bigger than the sum of the parts

 Growth of the long bones

-A handy approach: unilateral perturbation of limb/bone growth
+A new approach: unilateral perturbation of limb/bone growth

 The asymmetric enhancer of Pitx2 drives Cre expression in the left lateral plate mesoderm, inducing recombination in the cells that will form the left-limb mesenchyme.

-Courtesy of Dr Hidetaka Shiratori, from Hiroshi Hamada's lab.
-See also Shiratori et al. 2006, Development.
+Courtesy of Dr Shiratori, from the Hamada lab (Shiratori et al. 2006, Development).

 Our previous findings.
 Bidirectional bone-body crosstalk

 Cell-nonautonomous local and systemic responses to cell-cycle arrest in the growth cartilage lead to adaptive growth in developing mice

 For our PLoS Biol 2018 study, we developed a double-conditional approach that requires both Cre and (r)tTA activity to activate expression of the gene of interest (panel A).
 We called it Doxycycline-controlled and Recombinase Activated Gene Overexpression (DRAGON).
 We combined a version of this allele that expresses the cell cycle suppressor p21 with the left-specific Pitx2-Cre described above, and a cartilage-specific Col2a1-rtTA (a kind gift of Karen Posey and Jacqueline Hecht) to achieve cell cycle arrest in the chondrocytes of the left limb at the desired time (panel B).
 Surprisingly, this proliferative blockade during the last gestational week did not have a major effect in bone length, due to local compensatory proliferation by the spared cells.
 To know more about our DRAGON strategy and related mouse lines, check our Development 2020 paper.

 Hypothesis: Three phases of catch-up growth